ditsmod/realworld/README.md

 # Getting started

 This monorepository includes [Ditsmod](https://ditsmod.github.io/en/) applications seed.
+Packages are in ESM format and have [native Node.js aliases](https://nodejs.org/api/packages.html#subpath-imports) starting with `#`.

-All packages are located in `packages/*` and are serviced by [lerna](https://github.com/lerna/lerna) and npm workspaces.
+All packages are located in `packages/*` directory.

 From start you need: